-This class begins in May 2014.
+This class is ongoing, and new students are welcome.
 For more information, see the class description.

 ABOUT CONTINUING EDUCATION @ W.I.S.R.–for RNs, MFTs, LPCCs, LCSWs, and LEPs:

 WISR has authority from the State Board of Nursing to offer continuing education courses with CEUs for nurses (BRN Provider Number 15365).
 We will be offering such courses from time to time within the scope of the content of WISR’s degree programs, and we welcome suggestions regarding course topics that may be of interest to WISR students, alumni and other professionals in the larger communityyou.
 These courses are designed under the supervision and leadership of WISR core faculty member, Vera Labat, RN, PHN, MPH.
 WISR also offers Board of Behavioral Sciences approved Continuing Education (CE) for all Licensed Marriage and Family Therapists (MFTs), Licensed Clinical Social Workers (LCSWs), Licensed Educational Psychologists (LEPs), and Licensed Professional Clinical Counselors (LPCCs).
 These courses will address personal and social healing and offer in-depth learning opportunities in select required and elective clinical subject areas.
 The courses enable students to equip themselves with the practical skills and analytical tools necessary to maintain their licensure and enhance their professional expertise.
 Core Faculty Carole Morton, MA, LMFT is the WISR coordinator for the BBS CE courses.
 Additionally, these Continuing Education seminars are also open to all current WISR students and alumni/ae as well as students.

-Continuing Education Enrollment Policies: Payment: Send check payable to: Western Institute for Social Research, 1001 46th Street, Suite A, Emeryville, CA 94608.
+Continuing Education Enrollment Policies: Payment: Send check payable to: Western Institute for Social Research, 2930 Shattuck Ave., Suite 300, Berkeley, CA 94705.